Cadecraft/sheatfish/README.md

 Executable binaries will be added to a release eventually.

-Sheatfish should work on all major platforms, but has currently only been tested in Windows 10, Debian (WSL2), and Arch (WSL2).
+Sheatfish should work on all major platforms, and has currently been tested on Windows 10, Windows 11, Debian (WSL2), and Arch (WSL2).
 Some rendering issues have been encountered when testing in tmux.

 ## Commands (in command prompt mode)